andOlga/umineko-catbox-english/README.md

 ## Applying the patch

-The game, and this patch, can be played either on PC, via a Switch emulator (both Ryujinx and Yuzu have been tested with the patch and both work perfectly, so choose whichever you prefer) or on a hackable Nintendo Switch, via Atmosphère.
+The game, and this patch, can be played either on PC, via a Switch emulator (both Ryujinx and Yuzu work well with the patch, so choose whichever you prefer), or via an ENTERGRAM engine source port, or on a hackable Nintendo Switch, via Atmosphère.
 Please follow the below instructions to get the patch set up.

-Note that to play on PC, you will need to acquire an NSP of the base game and add it to your emulator.
+Note that to play on PC, you will need to acquire an NSP of the base game.

 To comply with US laws, you have to buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) and dump it using [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) from a hackable Nintendo Switch to obtain a legal copy for emulation.
 Software distribution laws in other countries may vary.